It’s that time of the year again! And as the Holiday season approaches, we bring you our Christmas gift: the latest, big update to Amped FIVE.

 When loaded into a text editor, it will look something like this:

-If users send files to Amped Support in the future, you may likely receive a .afcd file in return to assist you whilst we establish correct data cleaning procedures for the file.
+If users send files to Amped Support in the future, you may likely receive an .afcd file in return to assist you whilst we establish correct data cleaning procedures for the file.

-Users may wish to save .afcd files, utilizing any specific configuration, so that they can use them again themselves, or share them with their colleagues or other FIVE users.
+Users may wish to save .afcd files, utilizing any specific configuration.
+This way they can use them again themselves, or share them with their colleagues or other FIVE users.

 Let us now look at some other changes to Convert DVR.

 Within Fallback Procedures, after user feedback, we have changed the Skip Mode order default to Hex Offset.

 This appears to be the most common skipping method used.
 Hopefully, it should avoid the errors caused by forgetting to change it.